niksacdev/abcforiot/README.md

 ## Versions
 There are two version available for the template:
-1. Basic: This is primarily the bare bone tempalte which is for architecting a solution without any decision points or brainstroming discussion.
+1. Basic: This is primarily the bare bone template which is for architecting a solution without documenting any decision points or brainstroming discussion.
 It is targeted towards an individual architect or a team that has already formulated an architecture and want to document their design across the different IoT components.
 2. Collaborative: This is an advanced version of the basic template.
 It allows for team collaboration adn brainstroming by providing sections for taking decision and defining action items.
 A team can leverage the template to brainstrom ideas for problems for each component and then document them as a design decision in the template itself.
 For more information on how to use the template, refer here